art dictionary of color

 Filbert brushes have rounded corners and leave a softer stroke without edges.

-paint - art dictionary
+art dictionary of paints

 All paints are made with the same color pigments.
 The vehicle used to carry the pigments gives the paints their names.

 Professional paints have more pigment in them.
 They cover better and have more brilliant color than the student paints.

 There are many good brands of artist paints.
 Winsor Newton paints are the hallmark of quality.